Scientific Name

 How to Grow and Care

-The only things that can kill these plants are the cold, hot, blasting sun and overwatering.
-They like a winter rest period where watering should be reduced to a bare minimum.
-The plants will begin to grow in early spring, and watering should be increased gradually until late spring when the plant should be in full growth.
-During the growing period, water regularly as long as the plant pot can drain and not sit in a water tray.
+During the winter, they benefit from a rest period, so it's important to reduce watering to a bare minimum.
+The plants will start to grow in early spring, at which point you can gradually increase watering until late spring, when they should be in full growth.
+During the growing season, water them regularly, ensuring that the pots can drain and do not sit in standing water.

-Monanthes may attract various insects, but plants in good condition should be nearly pest-free.
-Repot it every 2 or 3 years to evaluate the plant's health and provide a larger growing space, careful not to damage the sensitive roots.
+While Monanthes may attract various insects, healthy plants are typically pest-free.
+Repot them every 2 to 3 years to check the plant's health and to provide a larger growing space, being careful not to damage their sensitive roots.

 Learn more at How to Grow and Care for Monanthes.